CallJoy is shutting down. What’s next?

-On July 22nd, 2020, Google will be shutting down CallJoy, their call tracking solution for small businesses.
+On July 22nd, 2020, Google officially shut down CallJoy, their call tracking solution for small businesses.
 CallJoy was an Area 120 experimental project which ran for just over a year, launching in May of 2019.

 Area 120 is Google’s experimental incubator of sorts, allowing employees to create and test out concepts and existing tools from different industries that prove to be necessities rather than niceties.
 While CallJoy is sunsetting like many of Google’s other projects throughout the years, Google’s entrance into the call tracking world made one thing very clear; call tracking is a necessity.